nice-php/docs/extensions/cache.md

     }
     ```

-    The run `composer update` at the command line.
+    Then run `composer update` at the command line.

 *   Using the `composer` command line tool